pb4git/Ocean-of-code/README.md

 The **second and third versions** were able to *group move and torpedo actions together* if the opponent could be brought in range with a single movement.
 However, *this move-to-shoot logic was susceptible to close off a large area of the map*.

-The **fourth version** *prioritized stealthness over shooting*.
+The **fourth version** *prioritized stealthiness over shooting*.
 Games were long, but would often be lost when the map is filled with the submarine's previous path: remaining hidden proves impossible when space is cramped, and I would lose in torpedo fights.
-At some point, *it is important to balance stealthness with aggressiveness*.
+At some point, *it is important to balance stealthiness with aggressiveness*.

 By this time, moving with the sole objective to stay stealthy was a declining strategy as most players started to use mines efficiently.
 Movement was now a difficult trade-off between:
-- Keeping long chambers available (tron-like)
+- Keeping big chambers available (tron-like)
 - Staying stealthy
 - Avoiding mines
 - Approaching the opponent to shoot